Single Domain Generalization for Crowd Counting: Introduction

 The recent work of~\cite{du2023domaingeneral} achieves DG for crowd counting based on dividing the source into multiple sub-domains.
 While encouraging, it requires a rather broad source domain distribution.
-We propose, for the first time, an SDG approach for crowd counting called MPCount which is not based on sub-domain division, thereof effective and extensible to narrow source distribution.
-We illustrate its performance as compared with a state-of-the-art scheme in Fig.~\ref{fig:show}.
-MPCount achieves its superior performance with the following two novel components: \begin{itemize} \item \textit{Attention memory bank (A\textbf{M}B) to tackle density regression:} The proposed attention memory bank (AMB) takes a pair of features encoded from an crowd image and its data-augmented version as input.
+We propose, for the first time, an SDG approach for crowd counting called MPCount without sub-domain division, thereof effective and extensible to narrow source distribution.
+We highlight its performance as compared with a state-of-the-art scheme in Fig.~\ref{fig:show}.
+MPCount achieves its superior performance with the following two novel components: \begin{itemize} \item \textit{An attention memory bank (A\textbf{M}B) to tackle density regression:} MPCount employs only one attention memory bank (AMB) that takes a pair of features encoded from an crowd image and its data-augmented version as input.
 To cover continuous density values for regression with a finite memory size, AMB reconstructs each feature vector as an attention over memory vectors.
-These memory vectors automatically learn domain-invariant representations from the pair of features with different styles but similar content (i.e. crowd densities).
-The content error mask (CEM) is proposed to eliminate domain-related content from input features, which is characterized by a large discrepancy between instance-normalized feature element pairs.
-Furthermore, the newly employed attention consistency loss (ACL) enforces the similarity of attention scores produced from input features, ensuring the consistency of memory vectors in AMB.
+These memory vectors learn domain-invariant representations from the pair of features of different styles but similar content (i.e.~crowd densities).
+We present the content error mask (CEM) to eliminate domain-related content from input features, as characterized by a large discrepancy between instance-normalized feature element pairs.
+Furthermore, the newly employed attention consistency loss (ACL) enforces the similarity of attention scores produced from input features, ensuring the consistency of memory vectors.

-\item \textit{Patch-wise classification (\textbf{P}C) to tackle label ambiguity}: To address the label ambiguity caused by pixel-level ground-truth density maps, MPCount employs a novel auxiliary task called patch-wise classification (PC).
-In this task, each crowd image is evenly divided into fixed-size square patches, and each patch is classified into two classes, i.e., containing human heads or not.
-The density values in the areas classified as without head are filtered out during density regression, so that the ambiguity in continuous pixel values is compensated by coarser but more accurate patch-wise binary labels. \end{itemize}
+\item \textit{Patch-wise classification (\textbf{P}C) to tackle label ambiguity}: To address the label ambiguity, MPCount employs a novel auxiliary task called patch-wise classification (PC).
+In this task, each crowd image is evenly divided into fixed-size square patches, say $16\times16$, classified into two classes, i.e., containing human heads or not.
+The density values in the areas classified as without head are filtered out during density regression, so that the pixel-level ambiguity is overcome by coarser but more accurate patch-wise binary labels. \end{itemize}